julian-molina/Documentation/_data/trading_engine.md

 order_counters: "The order counters node features counters of instances of objects that come to exist while the order is open."

-lock: "Lock is an internal mechanism that blocks the order's data structure at the trading engine when the definition of the order at the trading system disallows spawning multiple orders."
+lock: "Lock is an internal mechanism that blocks the data structure of the order at the trading engine when the definition of the order at the trading system disallows spawning multiple orders."

 order_base_asset: "The order base asset node keeps track of the evolution of certain properties of orders, denominated in the base asset."